zbobyuan/JJ-s-XMR-STAK-HashRate-Monitor-and-Restart-Tool/README.md

 https://join.slack.com/t/hashmonitor/shared_invite/enQtMzcxNDgyMjQ1NzUxLWY2NTA2NDdmNDBhM2QyNzIyNzgyYjNjMjFjYzA3NDZiNDFmYjVjYjEwMWZjNWZiYWUyZDM5OWVkNDY5MmJmMzM

-Please see changelog for a detailed enhancement list.
+Please see changelog for a detailed enhancement list, Latest features are

+    Profit switching using predetermined pools
+    Nanopool stats for runtime pool stats

 I initally modified this script for myself after having issues with the amount of dev-mining in other versions due to frequent hash-drops whilst getting my Vega config spot on

 There is an executable version of this script in the releases folder if you prefer that to powershell,